yehya-farhat/AdvAttacks-DFL/README.md

 You can install any additional library using conda or pip.

-### Then to run the benchmarking experiments, navigate to the corresponding directory.
+### Then to run the experiments, navigate to the corresponding directory.